Optimal Information Acquisition Under Intervention: Analysis

 The discussion in the preceding two paragraphs leads to the following result. \begin{proposition} In the forecaster's problem with intervention: \begin{enumerate} \item The optimal precision $k^*$ is weakly lower than in the no-intervention case if

 \item The optimal precision $k^*$ is weakly higher than in the no-intervention case if

 \end{enumerate} \end{proposition} Intuitively, the benefit from acquiring higher precision in the ex-ante period comes from lowering the conditional variance of the state in the forecasting exercise of the interim period.
 When there is intervention, the weight of the conditional variance relative to the cost of precision in the ex-ante forecaster's loss is lower (higher) whenever condition (\ref{eq: condition 1 lemma 1}) holds (is reversed), and therefore the incentives of the forecaster to acquire precision are lower (higher) than in the no-intervention case.
-We believe that condition (\ref{eq: condition 1 lemma 1}) is plausible in many applications; it will be reasonably expected to hold, for example, when the PM takes corrective actions that counteract the effect of the state on the outcome, as long as she doesn't overreact substantially to her information.\footnote{If PM actions are corrective, for condition (\ref{eq: condition 1 lemma 1}) not to hold such corrective action must be, on average, more than two times the expected value of the state she is trying to correct.
-One particular application in which condition (\ref{eq: condition 1 lemma 1}) seems reasonable is inflation forecasting, in which monetary policy is typically thought to have a preventive nature, trying to correct deviations of expected inflation from a set target.}
+We believe that condition (\ref{eq: condition 1 lemma 1}) is plausible in many applications; it will be reasonably expected to hold, for example, when the PM takes corrective actions that counteract the effect of the state on the outcome, as long as she doesn't overreact substantially to her information.\footnote{ One application in which condition (\ref{eq: condition 1 lemma 1}) seems particularly reasonable is inflation forecasting, in which monetary policy is typically thought to have a preventive nature, trying to correct deviations of expected inflation from a set target.}

 An implication of Proposition \ref{proposition: precisions comparison intervention no intervention} is that in environments in which the PM's actions are preventive and the precision of public and PM's information is high, the incentives of the forecaster to acquire private information will typically be low.
-Indeed, in the problem with intervention it is not difficult to generate corner solutions in which $k^*=0$ for reasonable parameter values, while for the same parameter values in the problem with no intervention $k^*>0$.
+Indeed, in the problem with intervention it is not difficult to generate corner solutions in which $k^*=0$, while for the same parameter values in the problem with no intervention $k^*>0$.
 The following example illustrates.

 \begin{example} Assume that $t=1$, $h=1$, and $\mu=1$.
 Furthermore, assume that the cost of acquiring precision for the forecaster is linear, $C(k)=\frac{k}{2}$.
 Then the forecaster's problem with no intervention is